yegor256/blog/_posts/2016/may/2016-05-03-test-methods-must-share-nothing.md

 {% endhighlight %}

 These literals must be different.
 This is what any static analyzer is saying when it sees `"something"` in so many places.
-It questions us &mdash;
-why are they the same?
+It questions us&mdash;why are they the same?
 Is it really so important to use `"something"` everywhere?
 Why can't you use different literals?
 Of course we can.
 And we should.

 The bottom line is that each test method must have its own set of data and objects.
 They must